-The preparation of financial statements in conformity with generally accepted accounting principles in the United States of America (GAAP) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and reported amounts of revenues and expenses during the reported periods.
-Significant items subject to such estimates and assumptions include the allowances for contractual and uncollectible accounts receivable; fair value of restricted investments; future service benefit obligations; rebatable entrance fees due; entrance fees subject to refund; and entrance fees nonrefundable.
+The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and reported amounts of revenues and expenses during the reported periods.
+Significant items subject to such estimates and assumptions include the allowances for contractual and uncollectible accounts receivable; future service benefit obligations; rebatable entrance fees due; entrance fees subject to refund; and entrance fees nonrefundable.
 Actual results could differ from those estimates.